Installation

 WARNING

-It is strictly prohibited to set weak keys like 12345678.
-The latest versions of APatch requires the use of strong keys.
+It's strictly prohibited to set weak keys like 12345678.
+The latest versions of APatch require the use of strong keys.

-1. Click on "Start" and wait for a minute.
-After the patch is successful, the patched boot.img path will be displayed.
-For example: /storage/emulated/0/Download/apatch_version_version_randomletter.img.
+- Click on "Start" and wait for a minute.
+After the patch is successful, the patched

 Finally, you can Flash as needed.